blchinezu/cec-client-mqtt-bridge/README.md

 bash run.sh
 ```

-This creates two pipes in `/tmp/fifo` which will facilitate the communication between services and then launches the processes.
+This creates two pipes in `/tmp/fifo/` which will facilitate the communication between processes.
+It's then launching the processes.

 Here's how the `run.sh` script looks like: